Convert Tablespoons of Sugar to Kilograms

 How to Convert Tablespoons of Sugar to Kilograms

-To convert a tablespoon measurement to a kilogram measurement, divide the sugar by the conversion ratio.
-One kilogram of sugar is equal to 80 tablespoons, so use this simple formula to convert:
+Since one kilogram of sugar is equal to 80 tablespoons, you can use this simple formula to convert:

-The sugar in kilograms is equal to the tablespoons divided by 80.
+The sugar in kilograms is equal to the sugar in tablespoons divided by 80.

 While experts usually suggest measuring dry ingredients by weight since it's more accurate, some recipes call for ingredients by volume and many of us don't have a scale when we need one.
 Because the density of different types of sugar vary, it may not be obvious how to convert between a weight and volume measurements.